proxima-one/docs/Introduction.md

 Along with adding features like range queries and load-balancing, Ruffle provides the default authentication and performance seen in the Urkel database.
 Our data store provides Merkle proofs for data to ensure the authenticity and immutability of all data within it.

+## TODO Edit to include info about audits from entity
-## Auditing
+## Audits
 The blocks of a blockchain are immutable, but blocks are only linked to their immediate neighbors, so the history of the blockchain can only be verified by downloading the entire chain.
 This means that it is only possible to audit data (e.g. transactions, state, and blocks) from a blockchain, by running a full node and synchronizing with every block in the blockchain’s history.

-### TODOs diagram for audit

 Our system maintains the same auditing structure of blockchains, but it stores blocks within an authenticated database, so it is possible to verify membership of blocks without downloading the entire history.
-This enables fast and efficient audits like:
+This enables fast and efficient audits.

 ### Example Audits